 "Balancing freedom and security - A modern British Bill of Rights".

-Last year I spoke in support of replacing the Human Rights Act with a British Bill of Rights at The Times/Matrix Chambers Debate
+I have spoken on numerous occasions in support of replacing the Human Rights Act with a British Bill of Rights.
+At The Times/Matrix Chambers Debate

-Speaking in favour of the motion were David Davis, myself and Andy Hayman, former head of Counter-Terrorism at Scotland Yard.
+speaking in favour of the motion were David Davis MP, myself and Andy Hayman, former head of Counter-Terrorism at Scotland Yard.
 We were opposed by Cherie Booth QC, Rabinder Singh QC and Shami Chakrabarti.